Wellington Secondary College: Houses

 Students participate in a number of sporting and non-sporting activities during the year to gain points towards the M.B.
 Peter Cup for their house.
 There are three major house sporting carnivals in a year.
 They are the Swimming, Athletics and Cross-Country carnivals.

+Since 2024, the performing arts staff have implemented house point awards for students that do not participate in sporting events, but participate in academic, social, and artistic excellence.

+Mascot

+The school mascot is a bird named Viola.